 Azubuike returns, No. 2 Kansas beats Eastern Michigan 87-63

-Azubuike hit the ground running after missing four games, scoring seven points in the first six minutes, highlighted by a couple of and-one dunks.
-He finished with 14 in the first half and added nine in the second before being sat to rest.
+Coach Bill Self said he spoke with Azubuike about the decision to start him this morning, and the junior said he was good to go.
+Self was hoping he could play around the 20 minutes he did, but didn’t expect as effective of a performance as this.

+“He did about as well as I thought he could do,” Self said.

-The 7-footer’s presence opened things up offensively for the Jayhawks (11-1) as they racked up a season-high 25 assists and had 10 players score.
-Quentin Grimes was second on the team with 16 points, and Devon Dotson added 15.
+Azubuike’s presence opened helped Kansas thrive offensively as the Jayhawks racked up a season-high 25 assists and had 10 players score.
+Quentin Grimes was second on the team with 16 points, and Devon Dotson added 15 as well.

+“He opens up different opportunities for the offense,” Dotson said of Azubuike.
+“When you get the angles, you just throw it over to him and get the easy two.
+He’ll clear up a lane.”

+Eastern Michigan coach Rob Murphy said the Eagles (6-7) prepped and planned for Azubuike to go, but didn’t expect him to play 20 minutes and put up 23 points.

 John Thompson IV led the way for the Eagles (6-7), finishing with 15 points and 14 rebounds.
 Paul Jackson had 15 points as well.